-Malaysia profile - Media - BBC News
+Malaysia profile

 Malaysia profile - Media

-Malaysia has some of the toughest censorship laws in the world.
-The authorities exert substantial control over the media and can impose restrictions in the name of national security.

-The government is keen to insulate the largely-Muslim population from what it considers harmful foreign influences.
-News is subject to censorship, entertainment shows and music videos regularly fall foul of the censors, and scenes featuring swearing and kissing are routinely removed.
+Media freedom experienced a "breath of fresh air" following the change of government in 2018, says Reporters Without Borders (RSF).
+But a "draconian legislative arsenal" still poses a threat to journalists, it says.

+The government has considered repealing some of the laws which were used by the former administration to restrict reporting.
+A proposed industry-run Media Council would oversee print, broadcast and online media, but not social media comment.

-The TV sector comprises commercial networks and pay-TV operations.
-TV3 is the leading national private, terrestrial broadcaster.
+The TV sector comprises state and private networks and pay TV.

+Media Prima and Utusan are leading media conglomerates.
+The former's national TV networks include TV3, the biggest terrestrial broadcaster.
+Print newspaper titles have experienced falling circulations.

-State-owned Radio Television Malaysia (RTM) operates two TV networks and many radio services.
+State-owned Radio Television Malaysia (RTM) operates two main TV networks.
 Private stations broadcast in Malay, Tamil, Chinese and English.

-Privately-owned TVs have close ties to the ruling National Front coalition, while state outlets reflect government views, says US-based Freedom House.

-Most privately-owned print titles are run by parties or business groups allied with the ruling coalition.
-Newspapers must renew their publication licences annually, and the home minister can suspend or revoke publishing permits.
+More than 26 million Malaysians were online by 2019, around 81% of the population (InternetWorldStats).
+Online and social media are predominant sources of news, says Reuters Institute.

+Malaysian and international websites that criticised the former government were unblocked following the 2018 change of government, says Freedom House.

 The press